 - They only retrieve Arrays (of Colliders)

-- They care if two things are at the same place at the same time.
+- They care if two things are in the same place at the same time

 Breaking Newton’s third law